 - Download the Photoshop Action and double click to decompress

 - In Photoshop in the actions menu, click the hamburger menu and select load actions

 - Locate the Favicon Creator

 Using the action

-For the more obsessive, macOS users, ImageAlpha (works in tandem with ImageOptim) allows users to use indexed color profiles to even further reduce file sizes.
-PNGquant works natively from Photoshop and TinyPNG provides free service usable from your web browser.
+For the more obsessive, macOS users, ImageAlpha (works in tandem with ImageOptim) as it allows users to use indexed color profiles to even further reduce file sizes.
+PNGquant works natively from Photoshop and TinyPNG provides a free service usable from your web browser.
 See favicon cheat sheet for CLI utilities.

 Favicons and you

 As mentioned above this suite of Favicons includes support for (but not limited to): IE11, Edge, Chrome 4+, FireFox 2+, Opera 10.1+, Safari 3.1+, iOS Safari 6+, Google TV, Android Browser 2.1+, Chrome for Android, FireFox for Android, UC Browser for Android, Samsung Internet, QQ Browser, Chrome Store, Windows 8+ pinned sites.

 So what does that leave off?
 IE8-IE10 and Windows Start Screen Icons.
 IE8-10 require .ico formats.
 Notably if you opt to include a favicon.ico, Safari will use the Favicon.ico (macOS/OSX) over the PNG version.
 This means you will need to create a retina caliber icon.
 See DaringFireball's guide.